kydzoster/symbols/README.md

  The New symbol allows to insert Country name, Symbol name, Symbol Image and Symbol Description, all fields are mandatory.

 + Footer.
- The Footer includes copyright information in regards to the site and social links taking you to the developers GitHub and LinkedIn pages.
+ I dont have a standard footer at the bottom, instead I have a Content Author div at the right side of the screen for mobile and tablets and when viewed from mobiles at the bottom of the page.
+Content Author section includes social links taking you to the developers GitHub and LinkedIn pages and copyright information with my name.

 ## Features left to Implement